stasis78/7dtd-mods/README.md

 ### PolishedSteelMod

 Adds a bunch of stainless steel upgrades to steel blocks.
-Not my fault if pimps remove stainless steel blocks in a feature release and this break s***.
+Not my fault if pimps remove stainless steel blocks in a future release and this break s***.

 # OTHER MODS I USE